ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 ## Note about LEI URNs

-Users should be aware that [LEI-IANA] registers a URN namespace for LEIs.
+Readers should be aware that [LEI-IANA] registers a URN namespace for LEIs.
 This means that LEIs can be represented as URNs in at least two ways.
 For example, "urn:lei:INR2EJN1ERAN0W5ZP974" is equivalent to "urn:glue:lei:INR2EJN1ERAN0W5ZP974".